rosealexander/react-mui-workshop/README.md

 has been removed.

 ### Available Scripts
-In the project root directory, you can run:
+In the **project root directory**, you can run:

 #### `npm install`
 This is a npm command that installs all dependencies for this project that are listed in package.json.

 #### `npm start`
 This command has been added and configured for us by Create React App and will launch our app in development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
 #### `npm run build`
 This command has also been provided to us by Create React App and will compile all of our .jsx into regular javascript and create a folder `build` that has all the files needed to run in a web browser.
+___
+### Local dev environment
+- Go ahead and run `npm install` and then `npm start`.
+- Open [http://localhost:3000](http://localhost:3000) to view your React app in the browser.
+  The page will reload if you make edits, and you will also see any lint errors in the console.

+You should see your awesome React app loaded in the browser, which is just going to be a blank white screen at the moment.
+Keep this window open as we make edits in the following steps.

 ###  Project layout
+Here is what our current project layout looks like:
 * [/public ⧉](https://create-react-app.dev/docs/using-the-public-folder/)
   * acm_logo.png
   * favicon.ico